-In Blazing Sword, Hector of Ostia is actually a Lord who specializes in axe use.
+In Blazing Sword, Hector of Ostia is actually the first Lord who specializes in axe use.
 He even gets to use the aforementioned Armads after the Sacred Weapons are unlocked ( and it was formerly wielded by Durban the Berserker, one of the Twelve Legends).
 One type of axe is used as a ranged boomerang, though it doesn't do much damage.

 In Radiant Dawn, Ike can do the same.
-(And the axe was Greil's Weapon of Choice before he handicapped himself willingly so that he could not use a sword again, and is among Titania's arsenal.)
+(And the axe became Greil's Weapon of Choice after he handicapped himself willingly so that he could not use a sword again, and is among Titania's arsenal.)

-In Fire Emblem Jugdral, the sacred Weapon of Choice of the Crusader Neir (founder of House Dozel) was his BIG FRICKING AXE Swanchika.
-This one is the heaviest FE weapon period: it gives insane bonuses to strenght and hits from two spaces away, but is also insanely slow and only avaliable to people with major Neir blood.
+In Fire Emblem Jugdral, the sacred Weapon of Choice of the Crusader Neir (founder of House Dozel) was his BIG FRICKING AXE Helswath .
+This one is the heaviest FE weapon period: it gives insane bonuses to strength and hits from two spaces away, but is also insanely slow and only avaliable to people with major Neir blood.